giridharanm-in/LearnWin_tech_project/README.md

 mysql -u root -p < schema.sql
 ```

-This creates the `besant_tech` database with all tables and seeds 20 courses automatically.
+This creates the `LearnWin_tech` database with all tables and seeds 20 courses automatically.

 ### 5. Configure Database Credentials